 For more information regarding PLA credit and guidelines, please see the Prior Learning Assessment website.

 YSU also has a number of articulation agreements with colleges in Ohio and western Pennsylvania.
 Through these agreements a maximum number of credits from the associate-degree-granting institution will be applied toward a bachelor's degree program at YSU.
 Associate-degree holders meeting that criterion will, in most cases, be admitted with junior standing at Youngstown State and entitled to all the rights and privileges of native junior students, including eligibility for financial aid and priority in registration.
-Please refer to the Degree Audit website at Degree Audit for more information and for a current list of articulation agreements.
+Please refer to the Degree Audit website for more information and for a current list of articulation agreements.

 Articulation agreements are pending with several other institutions in the region.
 Applicants who have not completed an associate program are considered on the same basis as other transfer applicants.